 Bobcats are wild animals, so you should view them from a safe distance.
 In areas frequented by bobcats, make plenty of noise using bells.
 Clear bushes and other potential hiding places near your home.
 Do not keep pet food outside, as it can attract animals.

 What to Do if Sighted

 Although they are common in many areas, it is rare to actually see a bobcat.
 Do not set out food for bobcats, as they can become too accustomed to humans and less shy.
-Bobcats that are unafraid of humans must sometimes be euthanized by animal control departments.
-It is very rare for a bobcat to be aggressive, but if one does bite it is important to immediately seek medical attention, as the animal could be rabid.
+Bobcats that are unafraid of humans must sometimes get euthanized by animal control departments.
+It is very rare for a bobcat to be aggressive, but if one does bite, it is important to immediately seek medical attention, as the animal could be rabid.

-Know Your Predator
+Know the Predator

 Most attacks on small livestock and pets are by coyotes or free-ranging dogs, rather than bobcats.
 To tell the difference, look at the footprints.
 Bobcat footprints will not have toenail marks, as coyotes' and dogs' do.
 The rear heel pad of bobcat prints are typically in the shape of an "m."
 Bobcats also often bury their prey and return several times to feed on it, while coyotes do not.
 In addition, mountain lions (cougars) can kill livestock and pets.
 Mountain lion footprints look similar to those of bobcats but are much larger.